Gender pay gap report 2019 What the findings tell us

-The University has analysed the ethnicity pay gap by contract types and grade to provide a more granular overview of the data.
-However, as this analysis contains groups with headcounts of less than five, the data is unsuitable for publishing.
+The University has analysed the gender pay gap by contract type and grade to provide a more granular overview of the data.
+These figures are shown in Appendix 1.

 The figures identify a mean gender pay gap of 21.9% (as compared to 22.6% reported in March 2018) and median gender pay gap of 16.6% (as compared to 21.0% reported in March 2018).
 The mean and median average pay gap for men and women is therefore reduced from the previous year.